Attendance and absenteeism

 Informing school about your child's absence

-It is important to notify the school of your child's absence and the reason for it.
-If you are unable to notify the school in advance, send a note covering the days missed when your child returns.
+You need to notify the school of your child's absence and the reason for it.
+If you can’t do this in advance, send a text message or phone on the day or send a note covering the days missed when your child returns.